EzryStIago/training/docs/guides/Cluster_User_Guide.md

 - **Amarel** - a general access cluster.
 [Request access](https://oarc.rutgers.edu/access/) or [become an owner](https://oarc.rutgers.edu/services/condo-model/)
 - **Perceval** - similar to Amarel, but paid for, and to be used by exclusively by, NIH grants and grantees
 - **AmarelN** - the Amarel system component located in Newark
-- **Sirius** - a single big machine with no resource scheduler, acts as a big desktop with multiple concurrent users
+- **Sirius** - a single big machine with no resource scheduler, acts as a big desktop with multiple concurrent users.
+This is being retired Feb 25, 2019 and no new accounts will be create on this machine.
+- **Didact** - **experimental** - a small cluster dedicated to teaching classes.
+It was stood up in Jan 2019 and is in experimental stage (only friendly users allowed).

 #Cluster Resources